TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-backuprestore.md

 ## **Recommended Steps**

-### **Changing Data backup retention**
+### **Changing Backup interval and retention period**
 Azure Cosmos DB automatically takes a backup of your data for every 4 hours and at any point of time, the latest two backups are stored.
 This configuration is the default option and it is offered without any additional cost.
+You can change these default backup interval and retention period during the Azure Cosmos account creation or after the account is created.
+The backup configuration is set at the Azure Cosmos account level and you need to configure it on each account.
+After you configure the backup options for an account, it is applied to all the containers within that account.
+Currently you can change them backup options from Azure portal only.

+If the number of copies end up more than 2, you will be charged for those additional copies.
+See the Consumed Storage section in the [Pricing page](https://azure.microsoft.com/pricing/details/cosmos-db/) to know the exact price for additional copies.

 If you would like to change the default backup options for an existing Azure Cosmos account, please see the link [Backup interval and retention period](https://docs.microsoft.com/azure/cosmos-db/online-backup-and-restore#backup-interval-and-retention-period) to change your backup retention using Azure Portal.